 Snoring and Sleep Apnea Appliances

-At Kilby Family Dentistry, we can fabricate a custom designed Snoring and Sleep Apnea appliance to reduce snoring and help you and your family gain a good night’s sleep.
+At Kilby Family and Cosmetic Dentistry, we can fabricate a custom designed Snoring and Sleep Apnea appliance to reduce snoring and help you and your family gain a good night’s sleep.
 Our Appliances work by opening the airway passage at the back of the throat, and preventing your jaw from dropping back during sleep and obstructing the airway.

 Night Guard/ Occlusal Splints for Bruxism or TMJ disorders

-These custom-fitted night guards or occlusal splints are made by Kilby Family Dentistry from high quality acrylic, and are worn to absorb the force of clenching and grinding – protecting your teeth from further damage.
+These custom-fitted night guards or occlusal splints are made by Kilby Family and Cosmetic Dentistry from high quality acrylic, and are worn to absorb the force of clenching and grinding – protecting your teeth from further damage.
 This treatment can also relieve the soreness in your jaw joints and chewing muscles caused through continual strain whilst sleeping.

 For more information on our oral application services, call (229) 415- 7703.

 Athletes wear knee pads, shoulder pads, chest protectors, helmets, gloves, mitts, special shoes, you name it.
 But while they’re busy protecting their bodies, many athletes forget to guard one of the most vulnerable areas—the mouth and teeth!

 A mouth guard should be worn during most sports activities—especially when a lot of contact is involved: football, basketball, baseball, hockey.
 Mouth guards not only help prevent tooth loss and damage, but they may block bruising of the lips and cheeks as well.